Jakarta Indonesia Travel Guide

 Taman Wisata Alam Mangrove Angke Kapuk: A conservation district in North Jakarta, offering boardwalks and bird spotting.

-Rooftop bars in Central Jakarta offer great panoramic views, especially in the evening.
+Rooftop bars in Central Jakarta offer great panoramic views, notably at night.

 Ragunan Zoo: For looking at captive animals.
 Taman Wisata Alam Mangrove: For some birdwatching.